Rules reference

 If you want to explicitly check for the existence of an attribute or metadata attribute, use the is_

 function.
-Provide this function with the attribute or metadata key that may be missing.
+Provide this function with the attribute or metadata key that might be missing.

 For example, you could write a rule to match all payments where you don’t have access to a customer’s email address: